-Check SK-ii Cosmetic Batch Code
+Check SK-II Cosmetic Batch Code

-SK-ii FAQ
+SK-II FAQ

-SK-II batch code and freshness notes
+SK-II batch code, expiry, and freshness lookup

 Before you rely on the decoded date